Schools' curriculum

 The National Curriculum caters for four key stages in a pupil’s life and is based around twelve subjects classified as ‘core’ and ‘other foundation’ subjects:

-There is a wider range of provision for young people aged 11-16 including academic, vocational and work-based learning pathways.
+There is a wider range of provision for young people aged 11 to 16.
+This includes academic, vocational and work-based learning pathways.

 Useful websites